ngekoding/browsershot/README.md

-# Convert a webpage to pdf using headless Chrome
+# Convert a webpage to an image or pdf using headless Chrome

 ## PHP 5.6 Support